-As a lifelong Disney theme park fanatic, I’ve always been on the lookout for references or homages to the parks in other popular culture that I’ve consumed over the years.
-For example, one of my favorites is the “Itchy and Scratchy Land” episode of “The Simpsons,” and its hilariously unflattering portrayal of the obvious Walt Disney surrogate Roger Meyers.
+As a lifelong Disney theme park fanatic, I’ve always been on the lookout for references or homages to the parks in other popular cultures that I’ve consumed over the years.
+For example, one of my favorites is the “Itchy and Scratchy Land” episode of “The Simpsons” and its hilariously unflattering portrayal of the obvious Walt Disney surrogate Roger Meyers.

-It’s no surprise then, that when my favorite band They Might Be Giants makes a reference to or covers a song from Disney theme parks I tend to get pretty excited.
-TMBG has been around for over thirty years, and is to my knowledge one of the most prolific American rock bands in history, so it stands to reason they’d cross paths with Disney a handful of times over their long career, especially considering the subject matter of their songs is often offbeat and frequently influenced by the larger culture around them.
+It’s no surprise then that when my favorite band, They Might Be Giants makes a reference to or covers a song from Disney theme parks, I tend to get pretty excited.
+TMBG has been around for over thirty years and is, to my knowledge, one of the most prolific American rock bands in history.
+Hence, it stands to reason they’d cross paths with Disney a handful of times over their long career, especially considering the subject matter of their songs is often offbeat and frequently influenced by the larger culture around them.

-With that in mind, let’s take a song-by-song look at TMBG’s relationship with the Disney parks.
+With that in mind, let’s take a song-by-song look at TMBG’s relationship with Disney Parks.

 The first and most obvious original They Might Be Giants song to contain a reference to a Disney attraction is their 1988 hit “Ana Ng” off their second album Lincoln, which contains the lyric:

 John Linnell, founding member and one of TMBG’s lead singers and songwriters, attended the 1964 World’s Fair in New York as a child and was heavily influenced by what he saw there.
 The music video for their previous single “Don’t Let’s Start” was shot on the now-abandoned fairgrounds in Queens.
 The “eighty dolls” in “Ana Ng” is an unmistakable reference to the “it’s a small world” attraction, which WED Enterprises developed for the fair and later made its way to the Disney theme parks in California, Florida, Tokyo, Paris, and Hong Kong.